Kondoa Irangi rock paintings

 CC 2.02 – Picture by Nina R

-Dating is not easy; the paintings were initially thought to be dated between 1500 and 6000 years ago on average but recent new technologies have dated them between 19000 and 30000 years ago.
-And considering that some of them are very recent, this region contains the history of the population of this area of the past thousand of years.
+Dating is not easy; the paintings were initially thought to be dated to between 1500 and 6000 years ago on average, but recent technologies have dated them to between 19000 and 30000 years ago.

 How to visit Kondoa Rock Paintings